arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET VALUE` command <!-- REF _command_.VP_SET_VALUE.Summary -->assigns a specified value to a designated cell range<!-- END REF -->.

+The command allows you to use a generic code to set and format the types of values in *rangeObj*, whereas other commands, such as [VP SET TEXT VALUE](#vp-set-text-value) and [VP SET NUM VALUE](#vp-set-num-value), reduce the values to specific types.

 In *rangeObj*, pass a range of the cell(s) (created for example with [VP Cell](#vp-cell) or [VP Column](#vp-column)) whose value you want to specify.
 If *rangeObj* includes multiple cells, the value specified will be repeated in each cell.

 The parameter *valueObj* is an object that includes properties for the value and the format to assign to *rangeObj*.
 It can include the following properties :